-The AAPP Foundation supports the Defining the Future Grant Program designed specifically for students/AAPP student chapters, residents, and fellows interested in psychiatric and neurologic pharmacy.
-This is an excellent opportunity to receive funding for a research project that will help define the future of neuropsychiatric pharmacy practice and improve the care of patients with psychiatric and neurologic disorders.
+The AAPP Foundation supports the Defining the Future Research Grant Program designed specifically for residents, fellows, and students interested in psychiatric pharmacy.
+This is an excellent opportunity to receive funding for a research project that will help define the future of psychiatric pharmacy practice and improve care for patients.

 To create a competitive selection process challenging students and residents to research innovative and cutting-edge practices that will impact the care of patients into the future, to share this work within the field of pharmacy, and to provide financial support to achieve these outcomes.

-Nisha Bhavsar, PharmD, PGY-2 Psychiatric Pharmacy Resident, USC School of Pharmacy: “A Retrospective Case Control Study: Opioid Overdose Rates and Buprenorphine Distribution to Retail Pharmacies by Zip Code in California”
+Nisha Bhavsar, PharmD, PGY-2 Psychiatric Pharmacy Resident, USC School of Pharmacy: “The Relationship Between Opioid Overdose Death Rates and Buprenorphine Distribution to Retail Pharmacies in California in 2021”